 The Student Union of the University of Helsinki, or HYY for short, is an advocate and service organisation for around 26 000 students at the University of Helsinki.
-We were founded in 1868, making it the oldest student union in Finland.
+We were founded in 1868 which makes us the oldest student union in Finland.
 Student unions in Finland are established by law to protect students’ rights and promote their interests at the University and in society.
 Each university has its own student union.
 We are self-governing and operate independently of the University of Helsinki.

-More information about the student card and how to order it is available at frank.fi.
+More information about the student card, discounts and how to order it is available at frank.fi.

 We improve students’ status at the University, in the city and in society.
-We promote and defend issues that are important to students.
-Our work is based on our values: education, equality, humanity, courage and responsibility.
+We promote and defend issues that are important to students and work to improve the student life in Helsinki.

-Our specialists are at your service.
+Our specialists and executive board members are at your service.
 If you are having any difficulties with your studies or student life in general, you can always contact our board members, who are students themselves, or our specialists!

 You must pay the membership fee to become a member.
 All basic degree students at the University of Helsinki are automatically members of the Student Union.
 If you are liable to pay tuition fees, you have already paid the membership fee as part of your tuition fee.

 You can pay the Student Union’s membership fee in connection with the annual registration in the OILI system or as a bank transfer.
 Please follow the provided deadlines for registration and payment of the membership fee.
 Read more on the University’s website.

-There are over 250 different student organisations operating under HYY – whatever you want to do, there is sure to be likeminded people you can join.
-From sports clubs and photography associations to faculty organisations, there is something for everyone.
+There are over 250 different student organisations operating within HYY – whatever you want to do, there is sure to be likeminded people you can join.
+From sports clubs and photography associations to faculty and study area related organisations, there is something for everyone.
 The organisations are the key in the university life for networking, meeting other students and participating in student activities.
-There are also events and parties organised throughout the year.
-HYY supports and funds many of the organisations and provides facilities for them.
+There are also events and parties organised throughout the year, almost on a daily basis.

 All members of HYY may influence its actions.
 You can join the committee activities, give feedback to the Board or the members of the Representative Council or get involved in making the decisions yourself.
 The easiest way to influence matters is to vote in the Representative Council elections or to join one of our committees!
 You can find our contact details here.

 There are also other ways to influence the University and society.
 You can, for instance, give feedback on courses and answer the University’s surveys to influence teaching.
 The University also arranges workshops and discussion events where you can share your views.
 If HYY or the University arranges a campaign on an issue that is important to you, you can participate in the public discussion by sharing the content in social media, for instance.